Amjad Khan (actor): Accident

 On 15 October 1976, Amjad Khan met with a serious accident on the Mumbai-Goa highway which left him with broken ribs and a punctured lung.
 He was on his way to the filming of The Great Gambler, starring Amitabh Bachchan.

 Last years

 Amjad Khan was passionate about badminton and bull-work but, following another accident, he was diagnosed with Bell's palsy in 1984.
 This led to a course of steroid treatment which, combined with his poor eating habits, caused excessive weight gain that negatively affected both his health and his career.
-On 27 July 1992, he died of a heart attack.
-He was 51.
-His death was attributed to a myocardial infarction.
+On 27 July 1992, he died aged 51.
+His death was attributed to a heart attack.

 Artistry and legacy

 Khan is known for his powerful screen presence and voice.
 His famous character Gabbar Singh remains one of the most mimicked and admired characters in Indian pop culture.
 Khan demonstrated himself from the poetic nobility of Nawab Wajid Ali Shah in Satyajit Ray’s Shatranj Ke Khilari (1977), to humorous characters in films like Qurbani and Utsav.
 Despite struggling with health complications after a severe accident in 1976, he continued to deliver impactful performances throughout the 1980s.
 He transitioned into comedic and character roles, earning admiration for his ability to reinvent himself.
 Khan's performance in Sholay was list in "25 Greatest Acting Performances of Indian Cinema" by Forbes.

 Khan was also known for his generosity, wit and leadership.
 He served as president of the Cine Artistes Association, where he advocated for actor welfare.
 His peers frequently recalled his sense of humor and strong moral principles.

 In 2022, Khan was placed in Outlook Indias "75 Best Bollywood Actors" list.